 Faber then replies that it is not books that Montag was missing, but the three things that come along with them.
 I can’t stop feeling that these are the exact three things we are missing in orthodontics today.

-Probably the trade-off for quantity over quality is one of the most ubiquitous trends of the culture we now live in.
+Probably the trade-off for quantity over quality is one of the most ubiquitous trends in the today’s culture.
 “The good writers touch life often.
 The mediocre ones run a quick hand over her.
 The bad ones rape her and leave her for the flies.” – states Faber.
-It’s pretty much the same with orthodontics if I just think of how many raped non-extracton occlusions I have seen over the past year.
+Reading these lines reminds me of the array of butchered non-extracton occlusions I have seen over the past years.

 2. Time to think

 “A TV rushes you on so quickly to its own conclusions your mind hasn’t time to protest.” – carries on Faber.
-So does the social media.
-Moreover, the trend of speeding everything up has recently pretty intensely permeated the whole filed of orthodontics – the use of orthodontic vibrators, micro-osteoperforation, ‘frictionless’ brackets, etc. In reality, however, all these supposedly effective methods for speeding up the treatment turn to be effective only for squandering research and patients’ money.
+So does social media.
+Moreover, the recent trend of speeding everything up has pretty intensely permeated the whole filed of orthodontics – the use of orthodontic vibrators, micro-osteoperforation, ‘frictionless’ brackets, etc. In reality, however, all these supposedly effective methods for speeding up the treatment turned to be effective only for squandering research and patients’ money.